Asddsa76/Probius/README.md

 A HotS Discord bot.
 Call in Discord with [hero/modifier].
 Modifier is hotkey or talent tier.
 Data is pulled from HotS wiki.
 Project started on 14/9-2019

+Written in Python 3.6 and running on a Raspberry Pi 3 B+

+# File description:

+probius: The main file that calls all the other files

 aliases: Spellcheck and alternate names for heroes

 trimBrackets: Trims < from text